Allegheny-Computer-Science-203-S2020/cs203-S2020-assessment/README.md

-A software engineer demonstrates the mastery of this technical skill at the E level by providing an excerpt from their terminal window showing that they can install the project's dependencies using `pipenv`, pick a version of Python using `pyenv, show the selected version of Python with `pyenv`, and run either the program or the test suite through the use of `pyenv` and `pipenv`.
+A software engineer demonstrates the mastery of this technical skill at the E level by providing an excerpt from their terminal window showing that they can install the project's dependencies using `pipenv`, pick a version of Python using `pyenv`, show the selected version of Python with `pyenv`, and run either the program or the test suite through the use of `pyenv` and `pipenv`.

 ## Problems with the Assessment